 - AP US History

-Other IB courses may cover similar material.
+Some IB courses may cover similar material, though the assessments for the two programs differ considerably.
 Where this is the case, it is usually the IB Higher Level (HL) course that best aligns with the AP curriculum.

 For further information, please visit the following websites: